Njorogetracy/badware-detective/README.md

 ## Future Development

 - I would like to add a validation to avoid entry of duplicate values.
-- I would like to add automation to detect indicator type and prefill the database.
+- I would like to add a regex exception to exclude IP 0.0.0.0 and 255.255.255.255 from being added
-- I would like to allow for multiple entries in the database.
+- I would like to allow for different multiple entries in the database.
+- I would like to allow validation while adding to the databse, to ensure the input is the same.

 <br>